Love and Relationship

 • If you encounter unresponsive silence, gently accept it and move on.

-• Embrace self-care, explore new passions, and open yourself to possibilities.
+• On the other hand, embrace self-care, explore new passions, and open yourself to possibilities.

 Comments